salahzaouidz/toDoTask/README.md

-Hello this is a to do Task App made with flutter using cubit state management
+<h2>Hello this is a to do Task App made with flutter using cubit state management</h2>
 ## 📱 App Screenshots

 <p float="left">